BDNYC/sedkit/source/_build/html/_sources/spectrum.rst.txt

     new_wav_interp = spec.interpolate(new_wav)
     new_wav_resamp = spec.resamp(new_wav)

-The ``integrate`` method integrates the curve to caluclate the area underneath using the trapezoidal rule.
+The :py:meth:`~spectrum.Spectrum.integrate` method integrates the curve to calculate the area underneath using the trapezoidal rule.

 .. code:: python

     area = spec.integrate()

-The :ref:`Spectrum` can be smoothed using a Kaiser-Bessel smoothing window of narrowness ``beta`` and a given ``window`` size.
+The :py:class:`~spectrum.Spectrum` can be smoothed using a Kaiser-Bessel smoothing window of narrowness ``beta`` and a given ``window`` size.

 .. code:: python

     smooth_spec = spec.smooth(beta=2, window=11)

-A :ref:`Spectrum` may be flux calibrated to a given distance by passing a distance to the ``flux_calibrate`` method.
+A :py:class:`~spectrum.Spectrum` may be flux calibrated to a given distance by passing a distance to the :py:meth:`~spectrum.Spectrum.flux_calibrate` method.

 .. code:: python